P.G. County to lift COVID restrictions, MoCo plans to ease rules

 More than 660,300 county residents are at least partially vaccinated against COVID-19, about 70% of Prince George’s population.

-Neighboring Montgomery County will relax more coronavirus restrictions Tuesday, moving to its second phase of reopening.
+Neighboring Montgomery County also relaxed more coronavirus restrictions Monday, moving to its second phase of reopening.

 County Council Vice President Gabe Albornoz on Monday said that about 54% of residents have now received all their COVID-19 shots, partially thanks to a high turnout of adolescents getting vaccinated.

-Most businesses, restaurants and religious facilities will be able to operate at 75% capacity starting Tuesday morning.
-Indoor gathering limits will increase to 250 people while outdoors will have no restrictions.
-The indoor and outdoor gathering limits will also apply to summer camps.
+Most businesses, restaurants and religious facilities can now operate at 75% capacity.
+Indoor gathering limits increased to 250 people while outdoors has no restrictions.
+The indoor and outdoor gathering limits also apply to summer camps.

-Convention and banquet facilities will be able to operate at 50%.
-Camps will be allowed to have campers from outside the Washington metro area.
+Convention and banquet facilities can now operate at 50%.
+Camps are also allowed to have campers from outside the Washington metro area.

 On May 28, the county is expected to enter its third phase of reopening and lift all distancing and capacity limits on businesses, Mr. Albornoz said.